2012 Summer Internship Projects

-The 2012 Kenneth Cole Community Engagement Program is pleased to announce that it has selected three projects that will comprise the summer internships.
-This year, the Kenneth Cole Fellows will work in partnership with the Clemente Soto Vélez Cultural and Educational Center, the Northern Manhattan Improvement Corporation, and AfterDark CATV PROductions, Inc. (in conjunction with the East Harlem Business Capital Corporation).
-Each project is described below.
+The 2012 Kenneth Cole Community Engagement Program selected three projects that comprised the summer internships.
+Kenneth Cole Fellows worked in partnership with the Clemente Soto Vélez Cultural and Educational Center, the Northern Manhattan Improvement Corporation, and AfterDark CATV PROductions, Inc. (in conjunction with the East Harlem Business Capital Corporation).

 Clemente Soto Vélez Cultural and Educational Center, named after the respected Puerto Rican poet, journalist and activist, was founded in 1993.
 The organization is housed in one of the Lower East Side’s most beautiful and historic buildings, a former public school located at the corner of Rivington and Suffolk Streets.
 CSV’s mission is focused on the cultivation, presentation, and preservation of Puerto Rican and Latino culture, using the arts as a means to promote cultural diversity and collaboration.

 In recent decades, the Lower East Side has witnessed rapid gentrification, leading to the out-migration of locals – often forced out by rising rents – as well as a disenfranchisement between locals and gentrifiers.
 Though newer residents bring economic as well as human and social capital into the LES, locals – and youth in particular – who have lived in the neighborhood for generations feel increasingly shut out by the community are thereby unable to benefit from these resources.
 The consequence has been apathetic youth who do not feel they have a place in the community, but are intimately connected to it through family, friends, and generations of associations.
 Currently, few efforts are being made to integrate them within the context of the changes that are transpiring.